sillevl/course-software-engineering/POODR/managing_dependencies.md

 # ...
 ```

 Creation of the `Wheel` has been moved from the `gear_inches` method to the initialization method.
 This cleans up the `gear_inches` method.
+Note that this technique unconditionally creates a new `Wheel` each time a new `Gear` is created.

+The next alternative isolates creation of a new `Wheel` in its own explicitly defined `wheel` method.
+This method lazy creates a new instance of `Wheel`.
+The creation of a `Wheel` is deferred until `gear_inches` invokes the new `wheel` method.

 ```ruby